damienmaier/fridGPT/README.md

 You will also need an OpenAI API key.

 API keys linked to a free OpenAI account have strong rate restrictions.
-Thus, you will need to provide an API key associated to a paied account for the application to work correctly.
+Thus, you will need to provide an API key associated to a paid account for the application to work correctly.

 ### Run the project

+You will need to run both the backend and the frontend, each in a separate terminal.

 #### Backend